 As we have already noted in Chapters 2.2 above, variations in the "enmorphya of relation" between the substrate and the property of a system are much more effective in "diversifying" the interaction between them (between the substrate and the property) than variations in the property itself or variations in the substrate itself.
-Specifically for human being, this fact is implemented in the following way: his or her enmorphya of self-awareness has, at a minimum, variative attributes "modus", "psychotype" and "ethical norms" (and probably "archetype"), and the variation of these attributes leads to a much greater diversity of properties and relations of human being as a quasi-stochastic system than the diversity of properties and relations, for example, of any physical object as a truly-stochastic system.
+Specifically for human being, this fact is implemented in the following way: his or her enmorphya of self-awareness has, at a minimum, variative attributes "modus", "ethical norms", "psychotype" and "archetype", and the variation of these attributes leads to a much greater diversity of properties and relations of human being as a quasi-stochastic system than the diversity of properties and relations, for example, of any physical object as a truly-stochastic system.